Broken or knocked out tooth

 Teeth - broken; Tooth - knocked out

 A permanent (adult) tooth that is knocked out can sometimes be put back in place (replanted).
 In most cases, only permanent teeth are replanted into the mouth.
 Baby teeth are not replanted.

 Save any tooth that has been knocked out.
 Bring it to your dentist as soon as possible.
 The longer you wait, the less chance there is for your dentist to fix it.
 Hold the tooth only by the crown (chewing edge).

 You can take the tooth to the dentist in 1 of these ways:

 Also follow these steps:

-You may not need an emergency visit for a simple chip or broken tooth.
-You should still have it fixed to avoid sharp edges that can cut the lips or tongue.
+You may not need an emergency visit for a simple chip or a broken tooth that is not causing you discomfort.
+You should still have the tooth fixed to avoid sharp edges that can cut your lips or tongue.

 If you cannot close your upper and lower teeth together, your jaw may be broken.
-This requires immediate medical help at a dentist or hospital.
+This requires medical help right away at a dentist's office or hospital.